-Trump: Syria attack 'could be very soon or not so soon at all'
+Trump says Syria attack could be very soon or not so soon at all

 The markets started Thursday’s session once again very quietly with the major currency pairs moving very little throughout Asian and the first half of the European session, before another tweet from Donald Trump caused volatility to spike.
 After stoking fears yesterday that an attack on Syria was imminent, today he appeared to backtrack slightly.
 He tweeted: “Never said when an attack on Syria would take place.
 Could be very soon or not so soon at all!
 In any event, the United States, under my Administration, has done a great job of ridding the region of ISIS…” As soon as the tweet was sent, stocks jumped, safe haven yen and gold fell and oil prices eased back slightly as well.